Can Sleep Apnoea be cured?

 Obstructive Sleep Apnoea (OSA) is one of the most common sleep disorders affecting millions of people worldwide.

-Around 85% of sufferers don’t know they have OSA, labelling it as chronic snoring, constant tiredness or mood swings.
+Around 85% of sufferers don’t know they have OSA(1), labelling it as chronic snoring, constant tiredness or mood swings.
 The symptoms of OSA can make getting a good night’s sleep seem impossible.

 So, does Sleep Apnoea ever go away?
 Unfortunately, it can’t be cured, but it can be treated.

-This article will examine why Sleep Apnoea is destructive and how you can treat it.
+This article will examine why Sleep Apnoea is destructive and how to treat it.

 What can happen if Sleep Apnoea goes untreated?

-Research has found that untreated Sleep Apnoea is related to several other serious and deadly health conditions.
+Research has found that untreated Sleep Apnoea is related to several other serious and fatal health conditions.

 When you do not treat your sleep disorder, you are not only putting yourself at risk of sleepiness, headaches and mental health complications.